Arts Illiana

 Wabash Valley Railroad Museum

 Owned and operated by the Haley Tower Historical & Technical Society.
 The museum features two interlocking towers, two cabooses, a Pullman WWII troop sleeper, GE 45 ton switcher locomotive and a train viewing platform next to the busy CSX main line.
-Admission is $3.00 ages 5 and up.
-Special arrangements for groups available.

 |